TodePond/TodePondDotCom/wikiblogarden/tadi-web/death/clean-start/readme.md

 There's a fab article by [Tom MacWright](https://macwright.com/about/) called [A clean start to the web](https://macwright.com/2020/08/22/clean-starts-for-the-web).

 The article outlines some of the web's biggest issues.
 It spells out how we're losing control of the browsers that we use.
 And how it's increasingly monopolised by a just few megacorps.
-I highly recommend [reading it](https://macwright.com/2020/08/22/clean-starts-for-the-web)!
-It does a great job of introducing these concepts.

 This is clearly a political issue - a governance, regulation issue.
 But it might have a technological solution.
 Introducing...